 19. Speak about what bothers your customers

 Most companies in advertising messages talk about themselves and their products.
-The fact that the company “Bells and Whistles Limited” was founded in seventeen hundreds is of no priority for the customer.
-Who cares if your production facilities are located on the territory of 99 square kilometres?
+The fact that the company “Bells and Whistles Limited” founded in seventeen hundred is of no priority for the customer.
+Who cares if your production facilities located on the territory of 99 square kilometers?